 Note: The following procedure requires that the DMF application instances in OpenVault are configured to use a wildcard ("") for the hostname and instance name.
-For more information, see the chapter about mounting service configuration tasks in the DMF 6 Administrator Guide for SGI InfiniteStorage.
+For more information, see the chapter about mounting service configuration tasks in the DMF 6 Administrator Guide.